nidhigupta3/Power-BI-AdventureWorksReport/README.md

 ![image alt](https://github.com/nidhigupta3/Power-BI-AdventureWorksReport/blob/293490584cdb85be23a8ae9b0fe2d31d367936d6/Screenshots/Data%20Modeling.png)

-**3. Calculated fields with DAX**
-• Creating calculated columns and measures using DAX.
-I leveraged DAX functions to unlock deeper insights from the Adventure Works dataset.
-Here are some key functions I used:
+**3. Calculated fields with DAX: Created calculated columns and measures using DAX** Leveraged DAX functions to unlock deeper insights from the Adventure Works dataset.
+Here are some key functions used:

 1. Math Functions: For example, SUM, AVERAGE, MAX/MIN, COUNT, DISTINCTCOUNT

 2. Logical Functions: For example, IF, AND, OR, NOT

 3. Text Functions: For example, CONCATENATE, REPLACE, UPPER/LOWER

 4. Filter Functions: For example, CALCULATE, FILTER, ALL _(For example, CALCULATE helped as a filter override, enabling me to create new filter contexts.
 It proved invaluable for analyzing trends over time, such as previous month’s orders, revenue, profit, returns, and overall average price)_

 5. Date, Time, Time Intelligence: For example, DATE, YEAR/MONTH, DATEDIFF, DATESYTD _(For example, DATESINPERIOD and DATESYTD helped in calculating metrics like 90-day rolling profit, along with comparing current data points to previous months in terms of orders, profit, revenue, and returns)_

 6. Iterator Functions: For example, SUMX, AVERAGEX _(For example, SUMX helped in calculating metrics like revenue, profit, and total orders for each data point, which then became the building blocks for further analysis)_

 7. Relationship Functions: For example, RELATED
 _(For example, RELATE seamlessly pull data from different tables for a more comprehensive analysis, similar in logic to VLOOKUP)_

-**4. Dashboard Development: Built interactive dashboards tailored to stakeholder needs.**
+**4. Dashboard Development: Built interactive dashboards tailored to stakeholder needs** Visualizing data with reports
-• Producing analytical Reports: Detailed reports focusing on sales performance, customer demographics, inventory management, and more.
-  Visualizing data with reports
-  • Building a relational data model: Well-structured data models that integrate various data sources for a holistic view of the business.
  • Building an interactive dashboard: Customized dashboards providing insightful metrics and KPIs relevant to the bike shop's operations.
  • Visualizations: A range of visualizations, including bar charts, line graphs, pie charts, and maps, offering intuitive data interpretations.
  Designed an interactive dashboard to visualize data using charts and visuals: KPI cards, Matrix, Slicers, Bar chart, Line and clustered column chart, Gauge, Map etc.